comptia network+ vs ccna

 • Network protocols and technologies such as TCP/IP, DHCP, and DNS

-• Various network topologies, like star, mesh, and bus
+• Various network topologies, such as star, mesh, and bus

-• Implementing security measures like firewalls and cryptography
+• Implementation of security measures, such as firewalls and cryptography

 Network+ certification opens the doors to a range of entry-level to mid-level IT networking positions, including network administrator, network analyst, and technical support specialist.
 For larger organizations, Network+ certified individuals can prove to be a valuable asset, supporting enterprise-level networks.